98srkulkarni98/BoostConverterGNUOctave/README.md

 # BoostConverterGNUOctave
 Solution to state space equation.
 This model simply solves the ODE in the On duration and off duration of the switch by updating the initial condition.
+The model assumes a constant load current and all components are ideal.
+This is not a circuit simulation, but a simple state space solution using lsode.
 The idea is to show the difference in average model and actual model.
 ```
 ##* ========================================================================